Knowledge Level: Intermediate

 - Overtraining is simply a verb to describe continued training load which is too high and/or when recovery is insufficient.

 Overtraining syndrome is a medical term, which requires a medical diagnosis, to describe prolonged maladaptation which is a result of a continued too-high training load.
-If you're concerned that you may be pushing into Non-functional overreaching or even overtraining syndrome, look at this article and consider consulting with a coach or sports doctor.
+If you're concerned that you may be pushing into Non-functional overreaching or even overtraining syndrome, consider consulting with a coach or sports doctor.